Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Configurational Entropy

 In the AdS/CFT context, the holographic approach to configurational entropy in bottom-up and top-down AdS/QCD models was made in \cite{Bernardini:2016hvx}.
-For hadronic states, it was introduced in \cite{Bernardini:2016qit,Braga:2017fsb,Colangelo:2018mrt,Ferreira:2019nkz,Ferreira:2020iry,daRocha:2021ntm} and references therein.
+For the hadronic states, it was introduced in \cite{Bernardini:2016qit, Braga:2017fsb, Colangelo:2018mrt, Ferreira:2019nkz, Ferreira:2020iry, daRocha:2021ntm} and references therein.
 In the context of heavy quarkonium stability, DCE was used as a tool to explore thermal behavior in a colored medium \cite{Braga:2018fyc}, in the presence of magnetic fields \cite{Braga:2020hhs} or at finite density \cite{Braga:2020myi}.
 In \cite{Braga:2020opg}, DCE addressed the holographic deconfinement phase transition in bottom-up AdS/QCD.
-Recently, CE was used to discuss holographic stability in light nuclides in \cite{MartinContreras:2022lxl}.
+Recently, CE was used to discuss holographic stability in light nuclides in \cite{MartinContreras:2022lxl} and non-$q\bar{q}$ states \cite{MartinContreras:2023oqs}.

 The holographic dictionary maps the information encoded in the spatial configuration of the boundary particle into the holographic configuration of the dual bulk field.
-In this sense, the information associated with the arrangement of the constituents inside the hadron is encoded in the energy density of the bulk field.
-The notion of energy density comes from the pure time component of the energy-momentum tensor: $\rho(z) \equiv T_{00}(z).$
+In this sense, the information associated with the arrangement of the constituents within the hadron is encoded in the energy density of the bulk field, i.e., $\rho(z) \equiv T_{00}(z)$, with $T_{mn}$ defined as the on-shell energy-momentum tensor.

 As it was described in \cite{MartinContreras:2022lxl}, the standard procedure to compute CE starts from the bulk action \eqref{bulk-action} by calculating the energy-momentum tensor $T_{mn}$